threefoldfoundation/www_threefold_io/content/host/index.md

 #### **Get a Node**

-Today, the best way to buy a Node is from independent vendors serving various geographical regions.
+Today, the best way to buy a node is from independent vendors serving various geographical regions.
 Nodes are optimized for performance and rewards across different price points.

 <br>